Trading Chart Patterns – A complete guide covering 34 essential chart patterns used in forex, crypto, and stock trading for technical analysis

 19. Bearish Rectangle Pattern

-This chart is opposite of a bullish rectangular chart pattern.
+This trading chart pattern is the opposite of a bullish rectangular chart pattern.
 This pattern forms in a rectangular form, and the price consolidates in a range for a while and then gives a strong breakout in a downtrend.

 • What it means: The trend will be continued after a strong breakout from the consolidation in a downtrend.